-Your resume is the first point of contact you have with a potential employer.
+Your resume is your first point of contact with a potential employer.
 It’s important that you pay careful attention to detail, look professional, and give the employer no reason not to hire you.
 Here are a few resume mistakes to avoid:

 1. Incorrect Information

-The section of your resume that details your address, name, date, and personal contact information is often overlooked.
+The section of your resume that details your name, address, e-mail, and phone number is often overlooked.
 It’s usually written out first, and left unchanged as you tinker with the rest of the document.
 It is crucial that you check this section for grammatical errors and incorrect information.
-If an employer reaches out to the wrong email, you’re missing out on an opportunity.
+If an employer reaches out to the wrong email, you’re missing an opportunity.

 2. Getting too Personal

 Your resume shouldn’t make you sound like a robot, but it shouldn’t go overboard, either.
-Information like what you did last weekend or a long list of your hobbies is not relevant, and uninteresting to the employer.
+Information like what you did last weekend or a long list of your hobbies is not relevant, and is not interesting to the employer.

 3. Busy Design